Main Dishes

 • 1 lb dried imported linguini or spaghetti

-• 1 ¼ cups (about 5 oz) finely grated Pecorino or Parmesan cheese
+• 1 ¼ cups (about 5 ounces) finely grated Pecorino or Parmesan cheese

 • 1 ¼ cups snipped chives